php-telegram-bot/core/README.md

 $COMMANDS_FOLDER = __DIR__.'/Commands/';
 $telegram->addCommandsPath($COMMANDS_FOLDER);
 ```

+Inside *CommandsExamples/* there are some sample that show how to use types.

 ### Admin Commands
 Enabling this feature, the admin bot can perform some super user command like send message to all.